cerita/fend-arcade-game/README.md

 **Download & Play**:
 * *clone* or *download* the repository to your computer
 * Open <index.html> in your browser
+* Use the arrow keys to move your player forward, backward, or to the side
 * Try not to run into bugs